rancherfederal/carbide-docs/docs/registry-docs/loading-images.md

-# Serving Container Images
+# Loading Local Images to Registry

-This page will walk you through seeding your registry with images from the hardened registry for all Rancher components.
+This page will walk you through seeding your registry with local images from the hardened registry for all Rancher components.

 ## Requirements

 * [Cosign](https://docs.sigstore.dev/cosign/installation/)

-## Pulling images
+## Downloading images

-Make sure you've checked out the section on [Pulling Images](5-pulling-images.md) and that you've saved your images using the save script on that page.
+Make sure you've checked out the section on [Downloading Images](downloading-images.md) and that you've saved your images using the save script on that page.
 It is required to collect the manifest that the load script will use.

 **NOTE**: `cosign` requires that your target registry is secured with a valid certificate.
 If necessary, you may need to set-up/add the CA to your host's CA chain so it interprets the secured.